SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue that the default text size in the texture presets is 8 and 4 instead of 6 and 3.
 - Fixed the issue that the tooltips of presets are names instead of theirs IDs in the `/mishanguc:signpreset list` command.
 - Fixed the issue of incorrect focus in the sign edit screen in 26.1.2 when adding and removing text lines.
+- Further optimized the implementation of Color Tool, Text Copy Tool and Carrying Tool.
+Now the judgment logic is executed on the client, and will neither perform hand-swinging nor send to server when it fails.
+The execution on the server will still execute the judgment logic.

 ### 1.6.4